Jim Carrey: 2019–present: Return to mainstream

 In April 2022, Carrey announced that he was considering retirement, saying: "I have enough.
 I've done enough.
 I am enough."
-He said he would return to acting if "angels bring some sort of script that’s written in gold ink that says to me that it’s going to be really important for people to see".
+He said he would return to acting if "angels bring some sort of script that's written in gold ink that says to me that it's going to be really important for people to see".
 In February 2024, it was announced that Carrey would reprise his role as Dr. Ivo Robotnik in Sonic the Hedgehog 3.
-Notably, a copy of the script for Sonic the Hedgehog 3 was delivered to Carrey written in 24-carat ink in reference to his previous comments.
-Carrey also plays Ivo Robotnik’s grandfather, Gerald Robotnik.
+A copy of the script for Sonic the Hedgehog 3 was delivered to Carrey written in 24-carat ink in reference to his previous comments.
+Carrey also plays Ivo Robotnik's grandfather, Gerald Robotnik.
 Carrey reportedly told an Associated Press reporter that he agreed to return to the Sonic universe because "I need the money, frankly."
 He later clarified in interviews in December 2024 that he planned to "power rest" rather than retire, while also stating that he was open to continuing his role in the Sonic film series.
+In March 2026, Carrey was announced to return as Dr. Ivo Robotnik in Sonic the Hedgehog 4 (2027).
+In August 2026, Carrey was announced to star in the upcoming live action film The Jetsons, but his role is yet to be confirmed.

+In February 2026, Carrey was awarded an Honorary César from the French Académie des Arts et Techniques du Cinéma.
+He appeared at the ceremony after a long absence from public life and looked and behaved significantly differently enough for some media to say that he was "nearly unrecognizable".
+His acceptance speech was delivered entirely in French, in which he recalled his family's French roots.

+The Internet was divided after makeup artist and impersonator Alexis Stone had said that he had transformed into Carrey that day.
+Despite that, Carrey's representative stated that the actor had been at the ceremony and he had accepted his award.
+Gregory Caulier, the organiser of the César awards, commented on the controversy with "for me, it's a non-issue".
+He noted that Carrey had been working on his speech for months.

 Personal life

-Carrey suffers from depression and took Prozac to combat the symptoms for years.
-He later said that he no longer takes medications of any kind and abstains from coffee, alcohol and drugs.
+Carrey has depression and took Prozac to combat the symptoms for years.
+He later said that he no longer takes medications of any kind and abstains from coffee, alcohol, and drugs.

 He received U.S. citizenship in October 2004 and remains a dual citizen of the United States and his native Canada.

 Carrey owns various properties in Los Angeles and has lived in Brentwood since 1994.
-In November 2022, the Russian Ministry of Foreign Affairs banned 100 Canadians, including Carrey, from entering Russia as a reciprocity for the international sanctions which had been introduced due to the Russian invasion of Ukraine.
+In November 2022, the Russian Ministry of Foreign Affairs banned 100 Canadians, including Carrey, from entering Russia as a reciprocity for the international sanctions which had been introduced due to the 2022 Russian invasion of Ukraine.